November 10, 2017 - January 7, 2018

 This project is happening at a significant moment.
 Nationally and globally, we are witnessing heightened debates over immigration, race, and the fight of the 99%.
 On a local level, race relations and class distinctions mark daily experiences in Chicago as in many other American cities.

 Much closer to home, this October the Logan Center celebrates its fifth year.
 As a multidisciplinary art center committed to serving communities within the University and on the South Side of Chicago, the Logan Center exists as a working example of a living possibility of bridging gaps between people.

 Brown People Are the Wrens in the Parking Lot aims to provide space for us to collectively address questions and create actions concerning difference and possibility in our society.
 Using the Logan Center as the locus of its activities, the Wrens campaign aims to highlight how immigration is articulated through all of our lives in so many ways—for example, on the level of institutions, and on the level of community.

-We hope that we have given you some good information on the "whys" behind the Wrens campaign.
-Bottom line, we need your help to articulate these issues.
+We need your help to articulate these issues.
 We can't do this by ourselves and we are actively and positively soliciting the generosity of your response.

 Brown People Are the Wrens in the Parking Lot is presented by Logan Center Exhibitions.
 Generous support provided by the Richard and Mary L. Gray Center for Arts and Inquiry at the University of Chicago.